cyberritzzz/cyberritzzz/README.md

 ---

-### 😂 Fun (and totally true) Dev Quote

-> “Found a vulnerability?
-Celebrate.
-Accidentally DoSed the server?
-Celebrate quietly.” 🧨🎉
+> “Converting time and Patience into fucking money, means a lot of money” 🧨🎉

 ---